StockSharp/AlgoTrading/Designer/Gallery/Schemas/Fibonacci_Retracement_Reversal/README.md

 - Highest and Lowest over the same lookback give the swing high and the swing low; their difference is the range the levels are measured in.
 - The buy level sits 0.618 of the range under the swing high, the sell level 0.618 of the range above the swing low, and a candle counts as being on a level while its close is within two percent of the range of it.
 - Both distances are computed relative to the range, so the diagram works the same on any instrument and any price scale.
-- Entries also need a confirming candle body and a flat position; the SimpleMovingAverage handles every exit, because the original strategy sets no stop and no target.
+- Entries also need a confirming candle body and a flat position; the SimpleMovingAverage handles every exit, and there is no stop or target.

 ## Entry and Exit Rules